Holo-Host/host-console-ui/README.md

 The submodules default to the develop branch.

 ## Project setup

+Install required packages
 ```
 yarn
 ```

-Copy the .env.example file to .env, and modify values to taste.
+Create the .env file in the root folder and add following value.

 ### Start UI server using real HoloPort as backend
+Set `VUE_APP_HOLOPORT_URL` value in .env file to the HoloPort URL.

 ```
 VUE_APP_HOLOPORT_URL=your_holoport_url_here
 ```